-Having said that, for trained lucid dreamers, and also for most spontaneous lucid dreamers who lucid dream every, lucid dreaming feels just as real as everyday real life and looks just as real, without them having to do anything to make it so.
+Having said that, for trained lucid dreamers, and also for most spontaneous lucid dreamers who lucid dream every, lucid dreaming feels just as real as everyday real life.

 All lucid dreams feel real.
 Sometimes people get confused about the nature of lucid dreams because there is some conflicting information on the subject.